tmetsch/graph_stitcher/README.md

 The basic filter support the following operations:

-  * based on required target attributes - example below: node a requires it's stitched target to have an attribute 'foo' with value 'x'
+  * based on required target attributes - example below: node a requires it's stitched target to have an attribute 'foo' with value 'y'
     * this can also be done with: not equal (or does not exists), larger than, less than or by a regular expression.
   * the notion that two nodes require the same or different target - example
     below: node 1 & 2 need to have the same stitched target node and node 3 & 4
     need to have different stitched target nodes.
-  * the request that stitched target nodes share a common attribute - example
+  * the notion that stitched target nodes share a common attribute - example
     below: node x & y need to be stitched to target nodes which share the same attribute value for the attribute with the name 'group'.